wazum/sluggi/README.md

 ### _masi_ (https://github.com/b13/masi)

-If you want to set slugs for folders too, you need _masi_.
+If you want to set slugs for folders or want to exclude certain pages, you need _masi_.
 The code is compatible with _masi_ (>= `2.0`) and there's a configuration option to set the excluded page types:

     # cat=basic; type=string; label=Exclude page types (Spacer, Recycler, Folder by default)